Did you know that once you acquire Korean citizenship you can also apply to change your name to a Korean name and here’s

-5. When you finish signing up your application, you need to go 종합민원실.
+5. When you finish signing up for your application, you need to go 종합민원실.
 Get your Revenue Stamp and pay 30,600 won each (change of surname and name) a total of 61,200 won.

-You also need to fill in the 송달료 with your name, how much you’ve paid, name of the bank, bank account, and holder name because you’ll get a refund once your change of name has been done.
+You also need to fill in the 송달료 with your name, how much you’ve paid, the name of the bank, bank account, and holder name because you’ll get a refund once your change of name has been done.

 6. Go back to 가족관계등록계.
-Submit all your requirements after receiving your revenue stamp and copy of your 송달료 (it should be 2 copies if you both changed your surname and first name).
+Submit all your requirements after receiving your revenue stamp and a copy of your 송달료 (it should be 2 copies if you both changed your surname and first name).

 7. After submitting your requirements, you’ll receive this paper 개명 및 등록부정정 신청 이후 졸자.
 Your application number is also written here and the other details you need to do after your application.

 8. Lastly, will receive a text message stating that your application is already received.
 You just need to wait up to 3 months for the result.

 Happy waiting and Goodluck!
-If you are applying for citizenship and don’t know where to start you can read my article about How to Apply for Korean Naturalization?.
+If you are applying for citizenship and don’t know where to start you can read my article How to Apply for Korean Naturalization?.
 But if you are preparing for KIIP final test you can also check my story about My KIIP Citizenship Test Experience.